NYUEngelberg/glam3d/pages/GLAM3D/appendix.md

 The European Commission tasked the Expert Group on Digital Cultural Heritage and Europeana with developing guidelines for 3D cultural heritage assets.
 In 2020 they release [10 principles](https://digital-strategy.ec.europa.eu/en/library/basic-principles-and-tips-3d-digitisation-cultural-heritage) to help guide that process.

+IN 2025 GLAM 3D Co-Author Thomas Flynn [wrote about the importance of authentic 3D models](https://nebulousflynn.substack.com/p/ai-authenticity-and-the-future-of), especially in a world of AI-generated alternatives.
+In addition to discussing the importance of authenticity, Flynn explained why GLAM institutions should take active steps to champion their high quality, well optimized models.

 ***

 ## Notes